cloudera/hue/docs/docs-site/content/user/browsing/_index.md

 ---
-title: "Data Catalog"
+title: "Browsing"
 date: 2019-03-13T18:28:09-07:00
 draft: false
-weight: 4
+weight: 3
 ---

-Hue Browsers power the Data Catalog.
+Browsers power the Data Catalog.
 They let you easily search, glance and perform actions on data or jobs in Cloud or on premise clusters.

 The browsers can be "enriched" with [Search and Tagging](http://gethue.com/improved-sql-exploration-in-hue-4-3/) by metadata services.